 So you’ve figured out your required battery capacity, great!
 Now it is time to determine what solar panels to install to charge your battery.
 Depending on where you live, there are only a certain amount of sun hours per day.
 In the United States and Canada, there are between 3 to 5 “peak sun hours” per day, so the rule of thumb is to aim for between 5 to 7 hours of full sunlight to recharge your battery.

 To calculate how long your battery will take to charge, simply divide the total watt hours of your battery bank by the total watts of solar power installed.
 So if you have a 1300wH battery and 200 watts of solar panels (1300wH / 200w), then your battery will charge in approximately 6.5 hours.
 Although this would work just fine, if you have the room in your budget or on your roof, we would recommend adding an extra solar panel for even faster charging and to account for the fact that it's extremely rare to generate 100% of the potential watts from your solar panels.
+To make your batteries last longer, you can use battery maintainers.
+Have a look at our blog the best solar battery maintainer.

 Solar Generators as a Battery Bank (and more!)